philwareham/textpattern-hive-framework/README.md

 Older versions of the above and other browsers may work, but these are the ones we verify.

+## Image categories

+For some of the images modules, you will need to create image categories within Textpattern and assign to the images you want to appear in the module.
+As follows:

+1. `gallery` category, for images that are to appear in `gallery--xxx` image modules types.
+2. `logo-wall` category, for images that are to appear in `logo-wall--xxx` image modules types.

 ## Shortcodes

 Textpattern 4.7 introduced support for user-definable `<txp:output_form />` attributes (and also the short tags syntax `<txp::...>`), allowing for our own version of 'shortcodes' within articles (**note:** remember to also use `notextile.` when within Textile content).
 This site uses the following tags: